LingDong-/hfmath/README.md

 Check out [more samples here](./samples).

-For a list of supported LaTeX commands and symbols, check out [./src/symbols.ts](./src/symbols.ts).
-Note that the orignal Hershey font does not cover all math symbols available in LaTeX.
+For a list of supported LaTeX commands and symbols, check out [./src/symbols.ts](./src/symbols.ts) (There're about 200 of them).
+Note that the original Hershey font does not cover all math symbols available in LaTeX.
 Check out [./tools/sheet.svg](./tools/sheet.svg) for the full Hershey set.
 If you would like to have a new symbol manually added to hfmath, please feel free to open an Issue/PR!

 hfmath is written from scratch, and probably does not match LaTeX visuals and behaviors perfectly (nor is it the goal).
 However, if something looks buggy or ugly, feel free to let me know in an Issue.